Ibai Llanos

 Ibai Llanos Garatea (/es/, born 26 March 1995), better known mononymously as Ibai, is a Spanish internet celebrity, streamer, and esports commentator.
 He was a content creator for G2 Esports from 2020 to 2021.
 He is the co-founder of the esports organisation KOI.
+He is also the founder and president of Porcinos FC and Rōnin FC, teams that compete in the Kings League Spain and Cuarta Catalana, respectively.

 On the live streaming platform Twitch, Ibai operates the second most-followed channel according to analytics company Social Blade.
-On YouTube, he has more than 15 million subscribers on his main channel and a total of over five billion views.
+On the same platform in 2021, he created La Velada del Año, which since its second edition has been the most watched live broadcast every year consecutively.
+On YouTube, he has more than 16 million subscribers on his main channel and a total of over five billion views.
 In 2021, Forbes Spain named him the most influential social media influencer in Spain.

 Biography

 Ibai was born in the Deusto district of Bilbao, in the autonomous community of the Basque Country, in Spain on 26 March 1995.
-Due to the 2008 financial crisis and economic instability at home, he sought distraction in videogames.
+Due to the 2008 financial crisis and economic instability at home, he sought distraction in video games.

 In 2014, at the age of nineteen, he started commentating League of Legends esports matches.
 In August 2015, he became a commentator for the Spanish regional league LVP.

 In 2016, he moved from Bilbao to Barcelona to be able to work as an announcer.

 After broadcasting for the LVP, specifically for the Orange Super League, in February 2019 he started to present a late night show for the Ubeat network called "Hoy no se sale", currently presented by Bruno Feliu and Cristinini.

 In February 2020, Llanos quit commentating League of Legends, and left LVP to become an exclusive content creator for the G2 Esports team, along with Ander Cortés, Reven and Ernesto "BarbeQ" Folch.

 In January 2021, Ibai made a significant career move, announcing his departure from G2 Esports to launch his own streaming brand.
-This new venture, which he formed with his previous collaborators and the addition of new talents, marked an exciting new chapter in his career.
+This new venture, which he formed with his previous collaborators and the addition of new talents, marked a new chapter in his career.

 Llanos co-founded the esports team KOI alongside Gerard Piqué in December 2021, which is headquartered in Barcelona.
 It initially competed in League of Legends, Valorant and Teamfight Tactics.

 In February 2021, Llanos launched an interview series called "Charlando tranquilamente" ("Calmly Chatting").
 In his first program, he spoke with footballer Gerard Piqué.
 Following episodes featured footballers such as Andrés Iniesta, Ronaldinho, Paulo Dybala, Sergio Agüero and Sergio Ramos, and musical artists like Ed Sheeran, Bad Bunny, Nicky Jam, J Balvin, Rauw Alejandro, Jhayco, Duki, Aitana and Nicki Nicole.

 After finding amusement at a video clip showing two young people competing against each other in holding up a balloon from touching the ground, Llanos conceived the Balloon World Cup alongside Piqué, which took place on 14 October 2023.